-Sophia is a junior, and this is her first year as a writer on the Gazette staff.
+Sophia, a senior, is one of the editors-in-chief, and this is her second year on the Gazette staff.

 District chooses new graduation venue

 Potential change in ceremony location alters long-standing high school tradition

 September 13, 2019

 High school graduation is an important day for many graduates and their families.

 However, planning for the big day also comes with a lot of stress because of the large number of uncontrollable factors.